rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/discussions/How_Is_Success_Measured.md

 ---

 **Marla:** "Any serious system needs benchmarks.
-What are Civium's?"
+What are CoCoCivium's?"

 **Juno:** "Define success.
 Is it daily engagement?
 Or not imploding?"